-Earlier this month, a judge in Henrico County issued a restricted drivers license to a man convicted in a drunken driving accident that killed a 21-year-old man in July 2007.
+Earlier this month, a judge in Henrico County issued a restricted driver’s license to a man convicted in a drunken-driving accident that killed a 21-year-old man in July 2007.
 In a Richmond Times Dispatch story, the 27-year-old man can drive to church and to his job.

 The fatal auto accident occurred when the man’s car went airborne after crossing a median near Interstate 295.
 His car landed on the victim’s vehicle and killed him.
-The man’s blood alcohol level was .11 percent (.08 is the legal limit in Virginia).
+The man’s blood-alcohol level was .11 percent (.08 is the legal limit in Virginia).

 In February 2008, the court convicted the man of involuntary manslaughter and DUI.
 The victim’s family was critical of the light sentence the court imposed.
 Despite the Commonwealth’s attorney asking for a long prison sentence, he only served one year in jail for the involuntary manslaughter charge, and he did not serve any jail time for the DUI conviction.
 He served his one-year sentence while on work release.
 At the trial, the Commonwealth’s attorney described the defendant as remorseless.

 If you suffer injuries at the hands of a drunken driver, it is crucial that you know what to do after a car accident to minimize damage and maximize financial recovery.
+Reach out to our team today to explore your options.